 When a conflict of interest is serious, it may be best to resolve the conflict by:

-- proceeding in a different way so that the conflict of interest does not arise
+- proceeding in a different way so that the conflict of interest does not arise; or

-- appointing further independent officers (if this is applicable), or
+- appointing further independent decision makers (if this is applicable); or

-- not appointing a particular officer or requesting the officer to resign from the position.
+- not appointing a particular person or requesting the person resign from the position.

 Examples of conflict of interest